onecontext/onecontext-python/README.md

 ## LLM Context as a Service

 OneContext makes it really easy and fast to augment your LLM application with your own data in a few API calls.
-Upload your data to a `Knowledge Base` and directly it query with natural language to retrieve relevant context for your LLM application.
+Upload your data to a `Knowledge Base` query with natural language to retrieve relevant context for your LLM application.

 We manage the full document processing and retrieval pipeline so that you don't have to: